 Victorious chancellor rejects spending cuts and says tax reductions possible in 2011.

-Germany’s economy has been hit hard by the global slowdown, triggering its worst recession since the foundation of the Federal Republic in 1949.
+Germany’s economy, Europe’s largest, has been hit harder than most by the global slowdown, triggering its worst recession since the foundation of the Federal Republic in 1949.